 Danny Glover Net Worth

-Danny Glover Net Worth: Danny Glover is an American actor, producer, director, and political activist who has a net worth of $40 million dollars.
+Danny Glover is an American actor, producer, director, and political activist who has a net worth of $40 million.
 A versatile actor, Danny Glover has played villains and heroes in all types of films.
-He is perhaps best known for his work in the "Lethal Weapon" film series.
+He is perhaps best known for co-starring with Mel Gibson in the "Lethal Weapon" film series.

 Glover furthered his recognition when he starred with Gary Busey in the blockbuster "Predator 2" in 1990.
 That same year, Glover won an Independent Spirit Award for Best Male Lead for his performance in Charles Burnett's "To Sleep with Anger."
 In 1994, he starred in "Angeles in the Outfield", as well as made his directorial debut with the Showtime channel short film "Override."